Information Hidden in Gradients of Regression with Target Noise: ADDITIONAL EXPERIMENTS

 \subsection{Gradient covariance estimate as a pre-conditioner}

-In this section, we provide training details on the runs with the gradient covariance estimate as a preconditioner and provide an additional result with stochastic parameter updates performed after each 50 batches.
+In this section, we provide training details on the runs with the gradient covariance estimate as a preconditioner and provide an additional result with stochastic parameter updates performed after every 50 batches.